remi-san/gniales-it-presentation/README.md

 The **basic setup** is for authoring presentations only.
 The **full setup** gives you access to all reveal.js features and plugins such as speaker notes as well as the development tasks needed to make changes to the source.

-### Basic setup

-The core of reveal.js is very easy to install.
-You'll simply need to download a copy of this repository and open the index.html file directly in your browser.

-1. Download the latest version of reveal.js from <https://github.com/hakimel/reveal.js/releases>

-2. Unzip and replace the example contents in index.html with your own

-3. Open index.html in a browser to view it

 ### Full setup